emerywebster/emerywebster.github.io/work/sendgrid.md

 Next, I want to shift into the following:

-- Ideation/brainstorming (whiteboarding session with colleagues, stakeholders)
+1. Ideation/brainstorming (whiteboarding session with colleagues, stakeholders)
-- Hypothesize potential solutions to test (refine the whiteboarding session into wireframes, shareable documentation, or initial mocks)
+2. Hypothesize potential solutions to test (refine the whiteboarding session into wireframes, shareable documentation, or initial mocks)
-- If necessary, create interactive prototypes
+3. Build interactive prototypes (in this case, we don't need to use anything overly complex).
-- Test potentialy solutions to validate/refine/iterate
+4. Test potential solutions to validate/refine/iterate
-- Push to production and begin gathering real customer data
+5. Push to production and begin gathering real customer data
-- Continue to measure and iterate the solution as necessary
+6. Continue to measure and iterate the solution as necessary

 During the whiteboarding discussion, we also decide that there’s an opportunity to also improve the usability of the _Preview_ feature.
 One option is to add a ‘Send Test’ icon to the right of the other three preview options, and also add a hover-state tooltip for context (perhaps during user testing we learn that there’s pretty low recognition for the fact that those icons actual represent preview actions).